-"Question intelligently, challenge rigorously, debate constructively and decide dispassionately."

-That is a very eloquent but burdensome sentence perhaps, but it does encompass in a much more elegant way what I have been probably trying to say all morning which is that there is a requirement that the Board really focus their attention so that they can be the eyes and ears of the Minister effectively so that accountability can properly flow backwards and forwards.
-The reason why I'll stop on that point with the handbook and move on to the reality of Board membership is I want to look at the Board packs, I want to look at some of the information the Board are expected to look at.

-Just by way of context can I ask you, what is the leadin time for the board members to receive their packs before the Board meeting?
-Then and now if it is different but you can give us the full answer.

-A. It is a constant challenge, it can be anything from one to five to six to seven days, depending.
-Not all the papers, a good majority of the papers will be arriving on time, but there will always be late comers.
-There will always be last minutes, there will be changes, just the nature of the work, those papers.
-It could only have just arisen and we have asked for a briefing on it or there is significant pressures within the system and the lead director is just pressed, so it can
+1 "Question intelligently, challenge rigorously, debate 2 constructi vel y and deci de di spassi onatel y. " 3 4 That is a very eloquent but burdensome sentence 5 perhaps, but it does encompass in a much more elegant 12:0 6 way what I have been probably trying to say all morning 7 which is that there is a requirement that the Board 8 really focus their attention so that they can be the 9 eyes and ears of the Minister effectively so that 10 accountability can properly flow backwards and 12:0 11 forwards.
+The reason why I'll stop on that point with 12 the handbook and move on to the reality of Board 13 membership is I want to look at the Board packs, I want 14 to look at some of the information the Board are 15 expected to look at.
+12:0 16 17 Just by way of context can I ask you, what is the lead- 18 in time for the board members to receive their packs 19 before the Board meeting?
+Then and now if it is 20 different but you can give us the full answer.
+12:0 21 Α. It is a constant challenge, it can be anything from one 22 to five to six to seven days, depending.
+Not all the 23 papers, a good majority of the papers will be arriving 24 on time, but there will always be late comers.
+There 25 will always be last minutes, there will be changes, 12:0 26 just the nature of the work, those papers.
+It could 27 only have just arisen and we have asked for a briefing system and the lead director is just pressed, so it can

-- come late and that's been an ongoing occurrence.
-That isn't about 2016 to 2020 or 2020 onwards, it is just a difficult timeline to meet. - 94 Q. I just missed the start of your answer, how many days did you say? - Between one and five or it could go to seven.
-6 Ideally. Α. 7 the requirement is that, if our meeting is on a 8 Thursday, we will get them the previous Thursday, we tend to get them on the Friday.
-Sometimes late ones 9 will come through Monday/Tuesday.
-There has been 10 12:09 11 occasions where something doesn't come through till 12 Wednesday evening. - 95 Q. So sometimes operationally or even from the Board's own governance processes, there is a late addition to the pack that may result in people getting papers a bit later?

-- 17 A. Yes. - 18 96 We have obviously been provided with quite a volume of Q. 19 Board packs.
+1 come late and that's been an ongoing occurrence.
+That 2 isn't about 2016 to 2020 or 2020 onwards, it is just a 3 difficult timeline to meet.
+4 94 Q. I just missed the start of your answer, how many days 5 did you say?
+12:09 6 Α. Between one and five or it could go to seven.
+Ideally, 7 the requirement is that, if our meeting is on a 8 Thursday, we will get them the previous Thursday, we 9 tend to get them on the Friday.
+Sometimes late ones 10 will come through Monday/Tuesday.
+There has been 12:09 11 occasions where something doesn't come through till 12 Wednesday evening.
+13 95 Q. So sometimes operationally or even from the Board's own 14 governance processes, there is a late addition to the 15 pack that may result in people getting papers a bit 12:09 16 later?
+17 Α. Yes.
+18 96 Q. We have obviously been provided with quite a volume of 19 Board packs.
 I just want to take you through what a 20 typical pack may contain.
-I know you're familiar but, 12:10 being a Public Inquiry, people online and also the 21 22 Panel not being familiar with that, I just want to give 23 them a flavour of the type of documents, the detail of those documents and also I will be calling out 24 references so the Panel will know where these documents 12:10 25 could be found if they need to, but we don't need to go 26 27 to any of them.
-It is just really to set the scene for the reality of Board membership when the Panel are 28 considering the actions of the Board in their 29 dispassionately, can i offer you a refrection on that:
+I know you're familiar but, 12:10 21 being a Public Inquiry, people online and also the 22 Panel not being familiar with that, I just want to give 23 them a flavour of the type of documents, the detail of 24 those documents and also I will be calling out 25 references so the Panel will know where these documents 12:10 26 could be found if they need to, but we don't need to go 27 to any of them.
+It is just really to set the scene for 28 the reality of Board membership when the Panel are 29 considering the actions of the Board in their